Click Here To Schedule A Consultation

 Can I get a facelift at 30, 40, 50, 60, or 70?
 What age should I get a facelift?

 Most people associate having a facelift with older age, reserving that treatment option for their 50s, 60s, or 70s.
 Rather than focus on the best age for having a facelift, patients should be attentive to the signs of aging that would make them a good candidate for the procedure.
-If you are bothered by skin laxity, loose jowls, deep nasolabial folds, a hollow-looking midface, and would not benefit from having a non-surgical cosmetic treatment, then you may be a good candidate for a facelift, no matter what your age is.
+Suppose you are bothered by skin laxity, loose jowls, deep nasolabial folds, and a hollow-looking midface and would not benefit from having a nonsurgical cosmetic treatment.
+In that case, you may be a good candidate for a facelift, no matter what your age is.
 Some of the benefits of having a facelift at a younger age include a faster recovery time and natural-looking, subtle rejuvenation rather than a dramatic change.
 Consulting with a board-certified plastic surgeon or dermatologist, like Dr. Green in NYC, is the best way to learn whether or not you are a good candidate for a facelift.

 What is the best age for a liquid facelift?

 A liquid facelift is the ideal cosmetic procedure for a busy NYC man or woman who cannot afford the downtime and side effects associated with a traditional plastic surgery procedure.
-Patients of any age between their 30s and 70s can maximize the benefits of a liquid facelift and achieve a natural-looking, long-lasting more youthful appearance.
-Regardless of the age of a patient, the goal of having a liquid facelift is to diminish various signs of aging, replace lost facial volume, and enhance the contour and definition of key facial features without the need for an invasive surgical procedure or lengthy downtime.
+Patients of any age between their 30s and 70s can maximize the benefits of a liquid facelift and achieve a natural-looking, long-lasting, more youthful appearance.
+Regardless of a patient’s age, the goal of having a liquid facelift is to diminish various signs of aging, replace lost facial volume, and enhance the contour and definition of key facial features without the need for an invasive surgical procedure or lengthy downtime.

 What is the best age for a surgical facelift?